samoylenkodmitry/bamboo-copter-3d/README.md

 ## Features
 - ✅ **Enhanced aerodynamics** with proper blade twist and angles
-- ✅ **Biomimetic design** inspired by maple seed autorotation
 - ✅ **Integrated spinning stick** with square grip for better control
-- ✅ **Multiple variants** - from lightweight 2-blade to optimized 3-blade designs
+- ✅ **Multiple variants** - optimized 3-blade and original parametric designs
 - ✅ **Ready-to-print** STL files and complete printing guide
 - ✅ **Optimized for Bambu Lab A1 Mini** and PLA filament